Super-Heisenberg-limited Sensing via Collective Subradiance in Waveguide Quantum Electrodynamics: Fisher Information

-In Fig.~\ref{fig:3}, we compare the QFI and FI as functions of $N$ for the cases $d = 0.25\lambda$ and $d = 0.02\lambda$.
-In both scenarios, the QFI and FI scale as $N^6$, and their magnitudes for $d = 0.02\lambda$ are approximately six orders larger than those for $d = 0.25\lambda$.
+In Fig.~\ref{fig:4}, we compare the QFI and FI as functions of $N$ for the cases $d = 0.25\lambda$ and $d = 0.02\lambda$.
+In both scenarios, the QFI and FI scale as $N^6$, which far exceeds the traditional Heisenberg limit. {Here, the observed super-linear scaling of the QFI arises from the nonlinear encoding of the measuring parameter $d$ in the long-range atom-atom interaction which breaks the linear and local assumptions in deriving the standard Heisenberg limit \cite{Montenegro2025}.} From Fig.~\ref{fig:4}, we also see that the Fisher information for $d = 0.02\lambda$ is approximately six orders of magnitude larger than those for $d = 0.25\lambda$.
 This indicates that a sensor operating in the deep-subwavelength regime can achieve a significantly higher sensitivity.
 Notably, we observe that $F_{\mathrm{MT}}$ closely approaches $F_{\mathrm{Q}}$ in both cases, implying that measuring the shift of the transmission spectrum at the steepest slope of the most subradiant resonance nearly saturates the quantum Fisher information limit.
+Thus, the ultimate QFI scaling is not only a formal bound but can be approximately approached by a direct spectral measurement based on transmitted intensity.

-\prlsection{Minimum resolvable distance shift} For a quantum sensor, the minimum resolvable change in distance—a key figure of merit—is bounded by the Cram\'{e}r–Rao inequality:
+For a quantum sensor, the minimum resolvable change in distance—a key figure of merit—is bounded by the Cram\'{e}r–Rao inequality:

 where $ M $ is the number of independent measurements (e.g., detected photons) and $ F(d) $ is the Fisher information for each detection.
-Assuming $ M = 100 $ and only the shot noise is presented, a resolution of $ \delta d < 10^{-12} \lambda $ is achievable with $ N = 100 $ atoms at a separation of $ d = 0.25\lambda $.
+Taking $F(d)=F_Q$ gives the ultimate quantum bound, while taking $F(d)=F_{\mathrm{MT}}$ gives the precision attainable by the transmission-slope measurement considered above.
+The ultimate quantum bound can be attained by performing a measurement of the entire scattering quantum state, which encompasses both the reflection and transmission amplitudes and the associated phases.
+Assuming $ M = 100 $ and only shot noise is present, a resolution of $ \delta d < 10^{-12} \lambda $ is achievable with $ N = 100 $ atoms at a separation of $ d = 0.25\lambda $.
 In contrast, a comparable precision at $ d = 0.02\lambda $ requires only $ N = 10 $ atoms, underscoring the superior sensitivity in the deep-subwavelength regime.

-\prlsection{Influence of Atom Positional Disorder} We now investigate the robustness of the collective subradiant modes and their associated FOM against positional disorder, which typically arises from fabrication inaccuracies or spatial inhomogeneities.
-To model this imperfection, the position of the $j$-th atom is given by $r_j = jd + u \cdot \xi_j$, where $\xi_j$ is a uniformly distributed random variable in $[-1, 1]$, and $u$ denotes the disorder amplitude, representing a maximum positional deviation of $\pm u$.
+Therefore, provided that technical noise sources are sufficiently suppressed, a resolution well below the picometer can in principle be resolved.
+Such a resolution scale is relevant for emerging applications such as nanomechanical sensing, strain and temperature detection, and refractive index sensing.